 Input functions allow access to the mouse and keyboard to produce dynamic graphics that respond to the user.
 Processing sketches consists of (at least) two functions: setup which is invoked once and draw which is invoked continuously; the default frequency being the refresh rate of the computer's display (typically 60 times per second).
 By using variables, and changing their values, graphics can be made dynamic.
-In addition, graphics are rendered using a technique known as "anti-aliasing" to appear "pixelated".
-This default behavior can be modified by using the noSmooth command.
+In addition, graphics by default are rendered using a technique known as "antialiasing" to appear "smoother" and less pixelated.